Dr. Joseph McFall

 groups in independent study through my research lab.

-one day like to work with students who need guidance in developing their skills for
+local Psi Chi chapter.
+One day, I hope to work with students who need guidance in developing their skills

-becoming successful in college.
-During advising, I enjoy discussing students’ future
+for becoming successful in college.
+During advising, I enjoy discussing students’

-goals and brainstorm how to get the most out of the college experience.
-I also serve
+future goals and brainstorm how to get the most out of the college experience.
+I serve as an editorial board member for the Journal of Adult Development and serve

 Selected Student-Faculty Collaborations